kevinvincent/ha-wyzesense/README.md

   * Solution
     * Create / Modify the file `/etc/udev/rules.d/99-com.rules` on your machine and insert `KERNEL=="hidraw*", SUBSYSTEM=="hidraw", MODE="0664", GROUP="homeassistant"`
     * Ensure the user running Home Assistant belongs to the homeassistant group
+* TimeoutError: _DoCommand
+  * Ensure that you have updated to the latest component code.
+If you still see this error follow Reporting an Issue below.
 ## Reporting an Issue
 1. Setup your logger to print debug messages for this component using:
 ```yaml